parthratra59/Rower2/ROWER.md

 Restful API: Integrated to validate drivers' credentials by verifying their Aadhar card and Driving License details.

-Google Cloud Platform: Employed for hosting the application and accessing additional cloud services.
+Google Cloud Platform: Employs for autocomplete feature.